How can I help you?

 }

-The Syncfusion Grid component allows you to include custom parameters in data requests.
-This feature is particularly useful when you need to provide additional information to the server enhanced processing.
+The Syncfusion Grid component enables inclusion of custom parameters in data requests.
+This feature proves particularly useful when providing additional information to the server for enhanced processing capabilities.

-By utilizing the query property of the grid along with the addParams method of the Query class, you can easily incorporate custom parameters into data requests for every grid action.
+By utilizing the query property of the grid along with the addParams method of the Query class, custom parameters can be incorporated into data requests for every grid action.

-To enable custom parameters in data requests for the grid component, follow these steps:
+To enable custom parameters in data requests for the grid component:

-1. Bind the Query Object to the Grid: Assign the initialized query object to the query property of the Syncfusion Grid component.
+1. Bind the Query Object to the Grid: Assign the initialized query object to the query property of the Syncfusion® Angular Grid component.

 2. Initialize the Query Object: Create a new instance of the Query class and use the addParams method to add the custom parameters.

-3. Handle Data State Changes: If you need to dynamically update the data based on interactions, implement the dataStateChange event handler to execute the query with the updated state.
+3. Handle Data State Changes: To dynamically update data based on interactions, implement the dataStateChange event handler to execute the query with the updated state.

 4. Execute Data Request: In the service, execute the data request by combining the custom parameters with other query parameters such as paging and sorting.

-The following example demonstrates how to send additional parameters to the server using observables.
+The following example demonstrates the process of sending additional parameters to the server using observable.

 import { Component, OnInit, ViewChild } from '@angular/core';